Sivabarani/scrapping_data_from_redbus/README.md

 **To run the Streamlit application:**
 **Setup MySQL Database:**
 Ensure you have MySQL installed and running.
-Create a database named MDT36.
+Create a database named REDBUS.
 Update db_details in the Python scripts with your MySQL credentials (user, password, host, database).

 **Install Python Dependencies:**